ZaidQureshi/bam/README.md

 # Citations

-If you use BaM or concepts of BaM in your work, please cite the following three articles.
+If you use BaM or concepts or derviate codebase of BaM in your work, please cite the following three articles.

 ```
 @inproceedings{bamasplos,